 - Provision of fitness and recreation services and programmes including fitness assessments, personal training, group fitness, physiotherapy and sports massage, support for instructional and recreational club activity, short courses and trips and tours.

-- Provision of sporting opportunities including supporting teams and individual students to compete in regional, national and international student competitions including the Australian University Games, the strategic development and operations of the competitive sporting clubs, professional management and promotion of lunch time and college sport competitions and support for elite level student athletes with the High Performance Sport Program and the provision of sporting scholarships.
+- Provision of sporting opportunities including supporting teams and individual students to compete in regional, national and international student competitions including the Varsity Challenge and Uni Nationals, the strategic development and operations of the competitive sporting clubs, professional management and promotion of lunchtime and college sport competitions and support for elite level student athletes with the High Performance Sport Program and the provision of sporting scholarships.

 - Ensuring the marketing and branding of sport to support student recruitment activity and support the engagement of the alumni with University sport programmes and advancement activity.